The importance of Pensions, Divorce and QROPS

 Qualifying Recognised Overseas Pension Schemes (QROPS) are outside of the earmarking or pension sharing jurisdiction of the UK courts.
 In reality, if the courts (and the divorcing client) realise their lack of jurisdictional power they will always have the fall back of reverting to offsetting.
 This will only be of use to the courts should the couple’s other assets outweigh that of the overseas pension rights.
 And of course if the asset is declared!

 Typically, a UK resident may consider setting up a QROPS when they leave the UK to permanently emigrate (or to retire abroad) having built up a pension fund within a scheme approved by HMRC.
-The QROPS does not have to be established in the new country of residence, with some of the most popular jurisdictions of choice being Malta and Gibraltar, thus providing greater flexibility and stability, along with choice of scheme provider.
+The QROPS does not have to be established in the new country of residence, with some of the most popular jurisdictions of choice being Malta and Gibraltar, thus providing greater flexibility and stability, along with the choice of scheme provider.
 A QROPS is an overseas pension scheme that meets certain requirements set by HM Revenue and Customs (HMRC).
 A QROPS can receive the transfer of UK Pension Benefits without incurring an unauthorised payment and scheme sanction charge.
-QROPS were launched on 6 April 2006 as part of new legislation with the objective of simplifying pensions.
+QROPS was launched on 6 April 2006 as part of new legislation with the objective of simplifying pensions.

 Transferring UK Pension assets to a QROPS may be seen by some as a step in protecting assets from a spouse on divorce.
 As the law does not forbid a transfer, advisers should ensure that they are not seen to be promoting this or even supporting the activity.
-This could be seen as a bi-product of the QROPS market which otherwise offers non-residents an excellent method of continuing to save toward retirement in an efficient manner
+This could be seen as a by-product of the QROPS market which otherwise offers non-residents an excellent method of continuing to save toward retirement in an efficient manner

 I go into further detail on the benefits of QROPS in one of my other blogs, which will solely focus on these retirement vehicles of choice for expats.